 Data datatypeName tableName

 AttributeName1 AttributeName2 AttributeName3

-from from from •••
+from from from

 "datatypeName" "datatypeName" "datatypeName"

+Display value of Display value of Display value of

-the Display value of the AttributeName2 the •••
+the the the •••

+AttributeName1 AttributeName2 AttributeName3

 data data data •••

-data data data •••
+data data data

-••• ••• •••
+•••

 The first "signature" row consists of two merged cells and starts with the keyword "Data".
 The next word should correspond to a known datatype: it can be an already defined Excel Datatype table or a known Java class or an XML file.
 The "tableName" is any one word valid identifier of the table (a combination of letters and numbers).